miguelllamas/CxSy-Challenge-Llamas-McCarthy-2/README.md

 ![Image](https://raw.githubusercontent.com/miguelllamas/CxSy-Challenge-Llamas-McCarthy-2/master/A1.PNG)

 After this series of tests, we then wanted to observe what behaviors would be observed when more variation was factored into the decision-making process.
 Hence, the algorithm was altered such that an agent had a 75% chance of utilizing the aforementioned highest average earnings algorithm and a 25% chance of selecting randomly.
 This was also attempted to verify whether alternating between selecting the pool with highest average earnings and a random (and potentially less-populated) pool might potentially increase earnings.
-Ultimately, this produced a much more varied range of results in terms of final average earnings.
+Ultimately, this produced a much more varied range of results in terms of final average earnings, though this did not result in significantly increased or decreased earnings.

 ![Image](https://raw.githubusercontent.com/miguelllamas/CxSy-Challenge-Llamas-McCarthy-2/master/A2.PNG)